strukturag/nextcloud-spreedme/README.md

 ## Installation / Setup of this app

 This set of installation steps assume that you already have set up Nextcloud using a web server like Apache or Nginx and will help you to set up Spreed WebRTC below the `/webrtc` subpath at your existing web server.
-If your Nextcloud server is not using SSL yet, you need to [enable SSL now](https://docs.nextcloud.com/server/9/admin_manual/installation/source_installation.html#enabling-ssl-label), as Spreed WebRTC does require an encrypted connection.
+If your Nextcloud server is not using SSL yet, you need to [enable SSL now](https://docs.nextcloud.com/server/9/admin_manual/installation/source_installation.html#enabling-ssl-label).
+Spreed WebRTC does require an encrypted connection and as this app is running within Nextcloud that means that your Nextcloud needs to be accessed with HTTPS.

 1. Place this app in the **apps/** folder of your Nextcloud installation.
 2. Set up a Spreed WebRTC server and continue with the next step.